On the Ability to Experience

 The ability to experience is also trained and used in the special way we meditate upon our own form, the body.
 This method makes us transcend the body to states closer to our essence.
 We also deepen our state by awareness of the breath.
 To experience the body and breath in their entirety – without disturbing the state of the body or process of breathing – releases not just tension, but works also curatively.

-On this foundation you can make resolutions and carry them through to realisation.
+On this foundation, you can make resolutions and carry them through to realisation.
 Or you can free yourself of that which previously was an unconscious influence.
 A concealed apprehension, for instance, becomes evident and can be dropped.
-Medical research that was carried out for six consecutive years during the yearly 3-months course at the Scandinavian Yoga and Meditation Schools' course centre in Håå, south Sweden, shows clearly that meditation reduces anxiety.
+Medical research that was carried out for six consecutive years during the yearly 3-Month Sadhana Retreat at Haa International Retreat Center in south Sweden, shows clearly that meditation reduces anxiety.

 But we do not get anywhere if we become frustrated or suppress our thoughts – on the contrary – and if we are given to examining and analysing them and calling them good and bad, then we just cling to them and become self-involved.